 South Africa is now paying the price and things can get significantly worse seeing as the economy and crime are directly related.
 Crime hinders economic growth and a poor economy and the associated unemployment lead to even more crime.

-Yesterday, Mr Stefan Smit (62), owner of the internationally renowned wine estate Louiesenhof just outside Stellenbosch, was murdered in his house after dinner.
+On Sunday, Stefan Smit (62), owner of the internationally renowned wine estate Louiesenhof just outside Stellenbosch, was murdered in his house after dinner.

-Several weeks ago, Mr Tool Wessels was murdered on his farm outside Bonnievale after he was brutally tortured and on Friday, Mrs Monica (68) and Mr Basil Deniacos (79) were murdered in Dealesville.
+Several weeks ago, Tool Wessels was murdered on his farm outside Bonnievale after he was brutally tortured and on Friday, Monica (68) and Basil Deniacos (79) were murdered in Dealesville.
 These are just a few of the many other murders and attacks that took place across our country over the last few weeks.

 Fifteen farm owners, including the owner of the well-known wine estate D’Aria near Durbanville just outside Cape Town, had to approach the court to obtain interdicts to have illegal occupants removed from their land after the BLF distributed letters among the employees that incited them to occupy the land.